-Interfund transactions are reflected as either loans, services provided, reimbursements, or transfers.
-Loans are reported as receivables and payables as appropriate, are subject to elimination upon consolidation, except for interfund services provided and used, and are referred to as either "due to/from other funds" (i.e., the current portion of interfund loans) or "advances to/from other funds" (i.e., the non-current portion of interfund loans).
+Interfund transactions are reflected as loans, services provided or used, reimbursements, or transfers.
+Loans are reported as receivables and payables as appropriate, and are referred to as either "due to/from other funds" (i.e., the current portion of interfund loans) or "advances to/from other funds" (i.e., the noncurrent portion of interfund loans) and are subject to elimination upon consolidation.
 Any residual balances outstanding between the governmental activities and the business-type activities are reported in the government-wide financial statements as "internal balances".
-Advances between funds, as reported in the fund financial statements, are offset by a fund balance reserve account in applicable governmental funds to indicate that they are not available for appropriation and are not available financial resources.
+Advances between funds, as reported in the fund financial statements, are offset by nonspendable fund balance in the general fund and as restricted, committed, or assigned fund balance in other governmental funds as applicable.

-Services provided, deemed to be at market or near market rates, are treated as revenues and expenditures/expenses.
+Services provided or used and deemed to be at market or near market rates, are treated as revenues and expenditures or expenses.
 Reimbursements are repayments (adjustments to the expenditures or expenses) from the funds responsible for certain expenditures or expenses to the funds that initially paid for them.
 All other interfund transactions are treated as transfers.
 Transfers between governmental or proprietary funds are netted as part of the reconciliation to the government-wide presentation.